qwopqwop200/GPTQ-for-LLaMa/README.md

 According to [GPTQ paper](https://arxiv.org/abs/2210.17323), As the size of the model increases, the difference in performance between FP16 and GPTQ decreases.

-As with GPTQ, I confirmed that it works well even at surprisingly low 3 bits.
 ## Dependencies

 * `torch`: tested on v1.12.1+cu113